 The ADR process is a structured negotiation process in which an independent person, the ADR practitioner, assists the parties to identify and discuss options to resolve their dispute.
 The focus is on the interests of the parties rather than their adopted position and aims to avoid expensive and lengthy court proceedings.

-Our office will assist with arranging the ADR practitioner.
+We will assist with arranging the ADR practitioner.
 If both parties cannot agree on an ADR practitioner, the Ombudsman can appoint an ADR practitioner for the dispute.
-This appointment is to be made within 14 days of the request being received by ASBFEO to appoint the ADR practitioner.
+This appointment is to be made within 14 days of the ASBFEO receiving the request to appoint the ADR practitioner.

-Once the practitioner has been chosen, the process is then passed on to them to manage fully, independently from our office.
+Once the practitioner has been chosen, the process is then passed on to them to manage fully and independently from the ASBFEO.
 The parties share the cost of the ADR practitioner (unless the parties agree otherwise).
 The ADR practitioner will advise you of their costs.
 In general, the practitioner has a half day rate and a full day rate.
 The length of time the ADR process will take depends on the complexity of the issue.
-On average, our office has found that mediation costs around $4,000 ($2,000 per party for two parties to the dispute), but may vary widely.
+On average, we have found that mediation costs around $4,000 ($2,000 per party for two parties to the dispute) but may vary widely.
 The ADR practitioner may also seek costs for any associated expenses (for example: room hire or travel expenses) and the cost of expert reports if necessary.

-The ADR practitioner is obligated to report back to our office to confirm whether the ADR process has occurred, if parties acted in good faith, and if the dispute was resolved or remains unresolved.
-The details of the process remain confidential.
-You will be provided with a feedback form from the practitioner which you can provide either directly to the practitioner, or to our office.
+The ADR practitioner is obligated to report back to us to confirm whether the ADR process has occurred, if parties acted in good faith, and if the dispute was resolved or remains unresolved.
+The details of the process, including any terms of agreement remain confidential.
+You will be provided with an opportunity complete a satisfaction survey on the assistance you received from us and your experience with the ADR process.

-Note that all parties must observe any confidentiality requirements relating to information disclosed or obtained in dealing with or resolving the dispute by an ADR process or arbitration.
+Note that all parties must observe any confidentiality requirements relating to information disclosed or obtained in dealing with or resolving the dispute by an ADR process.